-Approximately 73 million Americans have hypertension.1 Hypertension is an independent risk factor for cardiovascular disease.
-Antihypertensive treatment lowers the risk of cardiovascular disease.
-The angiotensin II receptor blockers (ARBs) are a relatively new class of antihypertensives.
-The seventh report from the National Committee on Detection, Evaluation, and Treatment of High Blood Pressure (JNC-VII) suggests that ARBs should be used in patients with heart failure, chronic kidney disease and diabetes mellitus.2 ARBs are indicated for the treatment of hypertension and offer an alternative to ACE inhibitors when side effects such as cough become a limiting factor in therapy.

-Valsartan (Diovan) and candesartan (Atacand) are approved for the treatment of congestive heart failure (CHF).
-ACE inhibitors are still considered first line therapy for the treatment of CHF; however, ARBs are considered an acceptable alternative.3
+Approximately 76.4 million adults in the United States have hypertension.
+Hypertension is an independent risk factor for cardiovascular disease, and antihypertensive treatment lowers the risk of cardiovascular disease.
+Angiotensin II receptor blockers (ARBs) are indicated for the treatment of hypertension either alone or in combination with other antihypertensive medications.
+The Seventh Report from the National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure (JNC-7) suggests that ARBs may be used as first-line therapy for patients with hypertension.
+ARBs may also be used in patients with compelling indications, such as heart failure (HF), chronic kidney disease, and diabetes mellitus.
+ARBs are indicated for the treatment of hypertension either alone or in combination with other antihypertensive medications and offer an alternative in patients with heart failure and reduced left ventricular ejection fraction who are ACE inhibitor-intolerant.
+Valsartan (Diovan) and candesartan (Atacand) are FDA-approved for the treatment of congestive heart failure (CHF).
+ACE inhibitors are still considered first-line therapy for the treatment of CHF; however, ARBs are considered an acceptable alternative.

 Diabetic nephropathy develops in 25 to 40 percent of patients over 20 to 25 years after diabetes onset.
-The prevalence of microalbuminuria ten years after diagnosis of diabetes is 25 percent.4 Diabetic nephropathy is the most common cause of end-stage renal disease (ESRD) in the United States and accounts for 40 percent of all the patients with ESRD entering a dialysis program.5 Type 1 and 2 diabetics are both at risk for the development of nephropathy and follow the same progression to renal insufficiency and failure.
+The prevalence of microalbuminuria ten years after diagnosis of diabetes is 25 percent.
+Diabetic nephropathy is the most common cause of end-stage renal disease (ESRD) in the United States and accounts for 40 percent of all the patients with ESRD entering a dialysis program.
+Type 1 and 2 diabetics are both at risk for the development of nephropathy and follow the same progression to renal insufficiency and failure.